Get cover to suit your budget and lifestyle.

 Held in July each year, DonateLife Week is a national awareness week aimed at promoting the importance of organ and tissue donation and encouraging people to register their donation decision.

 Each year, a variety of events is held across Australia, each with the express purpose of getting the message out there about organ donation.
 Promotional materials are also made available on the OTA website for people to download and print out and a range of educational resources is provided for use in schools, churches and Indigenous communities.
-DonateLife Week in 2017 runs from the 30 July to 6 August.
+DonateLife Week in 2020 runs from 26 July to 2 August.

 How can you get involved?